HighTower Advisors LLC Has $11.99 Million Holdings in Avantis International Equity ETF (NYSEARCA:AVDE)

-HighTower Advisors LLC lifted its stake in Avantis International Equity ETF (NYSEARCA:AVDE) by 65.3% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 192,152 shares of the company’s stock after buying an additional 75,882 shares during the period.
-HighTower Advisors LLC owned about 1.15% of Avantis International Equity ETF worth $11,990,000 at the end of the most recent reporting period.
+HighTower Advisors LLC increased its holdings in shares of Avantis International Equity ETF (NYSEARCA:AVDE) by 65.3% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 192,152 shares of the company’s stock after acquiring an additional 75,882 shares during the period.
+HighTower Advisors LLC owned about 1.15% of Avantis International Equity ETF worth $11,990,000 at the end of the most recent quarter.

 NYSEARCA AVDE opened at $62.08 on Tuesday.
 Avantis International Equity ETF has a one year low of $58.55 and a one year high of $65.80.
 The stock’s 50 day simple moving average is $62.57 and its 200 day simple moving average is $63.62.